slowernews/hamster-system/README.md

 - non-actionable items are called **notes**.
 To simplify and optimize your workflow, notes are managed in one major Evernote notebook (and not inside local project folders).

-- name your notes using project folders notation:
+- a project (or a subproject) should have a note that compiles info as a list of future tasks (*briefing*), a list of past tasks (*changelog*) or specific *references*.
+Therefore name your notes using project folders notation:

         Note with all references regarding a particular subproject:
         Example: @house in lisbon.building permit

-- suggestion: use notes to keep your collection of bookmarks.
+		Suggestion: use notes to keep your collection of bookmarks.
 It will allow easy access and share:

-		Example: @bookmarks.frontend-bootstrap
+		Example: #research@frontend

 ===
 ####How does it look?